knack-tactical/PVS-69/PVS-69 versions/__Archive/Gen3 DELTA/README.md

-PVS-69 Gen3 DELTA
+# PVS-69 Gen3 DELTA

-This design requires the following printed components:
+### This design requires the following printed components:

 1x Dovetail

 1x Bridge

-2x Sensor caps (foxeer or runcam)please note there are +0 and +2.
+2x Sensor caps (foxeer or runcam)

+2x TIP (Tube Intergace Piece) - please note there are +0° and +2° versions.
-I prefer using the +2 as it wides fov and gives me a better view of the tube.
+    The +2° version gives a wider FOV

-1x right tube
+1x left tube

-1x left tube or a DVR tube.
+1x right DVR tube or another left tube

 1x Battery cover

-1x Backplate.
+1x Backplate

-For physical components you will need the following
+### For physical components you will need the following

 11x M5x7 heat set insert

-11x M5x8 bolts. (for the dovetail a button head is reccomend)
+11x M5x8 bolts. (for the dovetail, a button head screw is reccomend)

 2x Starlight FPV cameras.
-Runcam or Foxeer work in this design.
+RunCam Night Eagle 3 or Foxeer Cat 3 work in this design.
+RunCam NE3 is suggested.

 2x V760A-5 or V760A-3 displays.
 These can be found on Ebay or AliExpress, expect a month for shipping